wp-plugins/iframe-embed-for-momentme/readme.txt

 == Screenshots ==

-1. Insert moment button
+1. Insert moment button.
-2. Quicktag button on Post/Page editor to insert the iframe for Moment.me
+2. Quicktag button on Post/Page editor to insert the iframe for Moment.me .
-3. Shortcode that can also be used in html editor on the edit post screen to insert the moment
+3. Shortcode that can also be used in html editor on the edit post screen to insert the moment.
-4. A Moment inserted with iframe code
+4. A Moment inserted with iframe code.
-5. Moment.me Trending moments moment.me/moments/trending , a wide selection of free content you can use to embed on your website
+5. Moment.me Trending moments http://moment.me/moments/trending , a wide selection of free content you can use to embed on your website.

 == Frequently Asked Questions ==
 Can I creat my own moments?